-As part of the assessment, you and your team members also had an opportunity to identify aspects of your team's practices that could use improvement-or areas where it would be possible and desirable to hold one another more accountable.
-The number of people (out of 5) who selected each improvement appears in the corresponding box below.
+As part of the assessment, you and your team members also had an opportunity to identify aspects of your team's practices that could use improvement - or areas where it would be possible and desirable to hold one another more accountable.
+The number of people (out of 6) who selected each improvement appears in the corresponding box below.
 Note: You had the option to select all that apply.

-Our ability to hold one another accountable could improve if we challenged one another to: Call one another on unproductive 4 0 Spend more time together behaviors 3 0 Give one another feedback Address missed deadlines immediately 2 Have clearer priorities and goals Follow through on personal commitments Review progress against goals during 1 0 Be more direct team meetings Have more efficient and productive 1 0 Publicly share goals meetings
+Our ability to hold one another accountable could improve if we challenged one another to:

+54321 Call one another on unproductive behaviors Give one another feedback Have clearer priorities and goals Review progress against goals during team meetings Have more efficient and productive meetings 0 0 0 Follow through on personal commitments Address missed deadlines immediately Be more direct Publicly share goals Spend more time together Po ints o f Discussion 1.
 1. One of the most frequently selected areas in the table above is "call one another on unproductive behaviors."
 What current problems are related to this issue?
 How comfortable are people challenging each other to do this more often?

-2. Another highly selected area is "give one another feedback."
-How would the team benefit if people challenged each other to do this more often?
-How realistic is that goal for this team?
+2. er highly selected area is "give one another feedba other to do this more often?
+How realistic is that g